OVOSHatchery/ovos-skill-node-red/Readme.md

 answers to node red searches for a connection named "answer", on fail broadcasts

+node red can be running in other machine as long as it can access mycroft ip address to initiate the connection

 # TODOS and known bugs

 - TODO settingsmeta.json